 Being that our long, zoomorphic turtlehead of a state is surrounded and intersected by salt water and dotted with fresh water lakes, fishing is also worthy of consideration — as are other numerous aquatic-based activities (How about kayaking?
 Jet-skiing?
 Maybe we throw a bone to our unfortunate, wave-starved Gulf Coast allies and name skim-boarding our official state sport?).

 But Florida is sexy, no?
 What with our gorgeous, warm weather, exotic, (mostly) white sand beaches and lack of state income tax (economic policy, so hot right now).
-And we need an official state sport with corresponding sex appeal, which neither golf nor fishing have that certain je ne sais quoi (and certainly skim-boarding does not).
+And we need an official state sport with corresponding sex appeal.
+And neither golf nor fishing have that certain je ne sais quoi (and certainly skim-boarding does not).

 Surfing, meanwhile, is the sexiest sport of all.
 Young, svelte, bronzed, half-naked men and women playing in the warm Atlantic Ocean — there’s nothing more appealing.
 But there are many, more rational reasons to make surfing our official state sport.
 Florida is home to the East Coast’s unofficial “Surf City” (Cocoa Beach).
 We’ve a rich surf history dating back at least five-decades that sparkles with eclectic and talented surfing characters from pioneers like Jack “Murf the Surf” Murphy and Dick Catri to rivals Gary Propper and Claude Codgen to Matt Kechele to four-time Women’s World Champion Frieda Zamba, four-time Women’s World Champion Lisa Anderson and 11-time Men’s World Champion and GOAT Kelly Slater.
 We’ve got the perennially fun-though-less-than-photogenic Typhoon Lagoon wave pool in Orlando, and Slater’s wave is on its way to Palm Beach in 2019.